f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Enabling SNMP Traps in the CLI for F5OS-A 1.2.0 or Later
 --------------------------------------------------------

 The SNMP trap CLI configuration has been simplified in the F5OS-A 1.2.0 release and later.
 Use the **system snmp target** command to configure the SNMP trap destination.
-The example below uses SNMP v2c and a community string.
+The example below uses SNMPv2c and a community string.

 .. code-block:: bash